-Founded as part of the Ross Institute for Tropical Health, the EHG has had a succession of eminent leaders from Prof David Bradley to Sir Richard Feachem and Prof Sandy Cairncross.
+Founded as part of the Ross Institute for Tropical Health, the EHG has had a succession of eminent leaders including Prof David Bradley, Sir Richard Feachem, Prof Sandy Cairncross and Prof. Val Curtis.
 For over three decades, the EHG has produced world-class research in the area of WASH and health, driving science, as well as policy and practice.

-While many research centres look at environmental health interventions from the perspective of a single discipline; the EHG is unique in its combination of engineering with epidemiology, biology, the social sciences and economics.
-Its members have unusually extensive experience of the implementation and management of environmental health interventions in developing countries enabling them to bridge between research and policy.
+Many research centres look at environmental health interventions from the perspective of a single discipline.
+The EHG is unique though in its combination of engineering with epidemiology, biology, the social sciences and economics.
+Its researchers have unusually extensive experience of the implementation and management of environmental health interventions across diverse settings enabling them to effectively bridge between research and policy.

 Modules led by EHG staff

 Water, Sanitation and Hygiene and Health (module code 3434)

 Our flagship MSc module course "WASH & Health" provides students with training to support a future career in WASH-related public health programming, research, or evaluation through lectures, practicals, site visits and seminars with guest lecturers.